 Note that, the essence of the ad is to call the attention of buyers or audience.
 The way and manner an ad is designed and showcased matters a lot.
 Here, it is advisable to use videos in an ad rather than images.
 Always add captions hence many people do watch videos on Facebook.

 That is, simplify your product clearly and loudly, for easy identification and usage, using different colours, videos as well as a graphical representation.
 This will make your product or services more appealing to interested customers or call for more readers and buyers.

 With this, you are not only asking customers to buy your product but also educating them by establishing a relationship and also given them value.

 2. Facebook Ad Example – Slack

 Slack’s “Make Work Better” Facebook ad

-This ad receives recognition universally due to its timely and effective decision-making process hence many hates worthless meetings which is why slack as a communication platform is the answer.
+This ad receives recognition universally due to its timely and effective decision-making process hence many hate worthless meetings which is why Slack as a communication platform is the answer.

 Overall, it’s a great example of how a work-focused communications tool can be advertised well in a predominantly personal social media environment, and how even the most practical product or app can be made to seem more “fun.”

-- Attention has directed the feelings of consumers after consuming the product.
+- Attention has directed to the feelings of consumers after consuming the product.